 A blog is a great way to share your ideas and knowledge with the world.
 As an entrepreneur, it should also be used as a tool to generate business.
 So be sure that you’re looking for opportunities to optimize your blog.
 Blogs are a powerful way to prequalify leads, build your list, and then up-sell your products and services from there.

 But more than optimization and monetization, your blog should be delivering value.
-Create the content first, then focus on what you can do to leverage it for business purposes—it rarely works well the other way around.
+And that often takes time to do.
+So focus on creating the content first, then consider what you can do to leverage it for business purposes—it rarely works well the other way around.

 What’s The Best Type of Blog?

 The best type of blog is the one that you can create content for and keep up to date on a regular basis.
-In all likelihood, your blog contains (or will contain) certain elements of more than one of the 10 types profiled in this post—and that’s usually the case.
+In all likelihood, your blog contains (or will contain) certain elements of more than one of the 10 types profiled in this post.

 While OkDork.com is a great Guest Host example, it’s also a good Homer example.
 There’s probably a bit of Crash-Test Dummy, Tell-All, and Rogue in there as well.